plangrid/flask-rebar/docs/quickstart/authentication.rst

    registry.set_default_authenticator(authenticator)

+This default can be extended for any particular handler by passing flask_rebar.authenticators.USE_DEFAULT as one of the authenticators.
-This default can be overriden in any particular handler by setting ``authenticator`` to something else, including ``None`` to bypass any authentication.
+This default can be overriden in any particular handler by setting ``authenticators`` to something else, including ``None`` to bypass any authentication.

 This Header API Key authentication mechanism was designed to work for services behind some sort of reverse proxy that is handling the harder bits of client authentication.